 Wake windows change every few weeks.
 A 4-month-old needs sleep every 90 minutes.
 A 10-month-old can go 3 hours.
 Getting the timing right is the whole game.

-At 7 months: 2 naps · 2.5–3 hr wake windows · 13–15 hrs total sleep
+At 7 months, most babies: 2 naps · 2.5–3 hr wake windows · 13–15 hrs total sleep

 Every morning